History

 In 1854, author, orator, and abolitionist, Frederick Douglass filled the church “to a perfect jam” as he delivered an anti-slavery address years before the Civil War.

-It’s also important to recognize that the church structure is part of the historic fabric that makes Greenwich an attractive place to live and to raise a family.
+It’s also important to recognize that the church structure is part of the historic fabric that helps make the Village of Greenwich such a unique and attractive place to live and visit.

 The church building has been a fixture in the community since 1865, with its steeple gracing the skyline of the village overlooking the Battenkill River.